tobyweston/blog/source/_posts/2019-10-30-evidencing-source-code-reviews.md

 ## Crypto-evidence

 Crypto-evidence is a term I made up for this post but it implies that we should be able to supply evidence that can be proven via cryptographical means.
-With traditional techniques, a code reviewer can be proven to be who she says she is (and that she's a different person than the original author) by the login credentials they used with the review and VCS tools.
+With traditional techniques, a code reviewer can be proven to be who she says she is (and that she's a different person than the original author) by the login credentials used with the review and VCS tools.
 These would be encrypted and so (in theory) can not be subverted or faked.
 Assuming the rest of the review is locked down, we have our evidence.

 ### Git Digital Signatures

 Git is probably the most widely used VCS today (some figures suggesting it's used by 70% of projects).
 It offers a feature called **signed commits** whereby the person committing code digitally signs the commit with GPG.
 This can be retrieved (along with the author information) and, in theory, prove a different individual "signed" a commit than it's author.
-This signature could be used as a sign-off for a code review.
+This signature could be used as a sign-off for a code review as only the signatory knows her passphrase.
 Just use `-S` (not `-s`):

 ```bash
 $ git -S -m "initial commit"